Navigating Safety for Travelers to Turkey: Essential

 Transportation Safety

-Select official taxis or ride-sharing apps for transportation.
+Use official taxis or ride-sharing apps.
 Istanbul’s metro and trams are efficient.
-For longer distances, domestic airlines provide a safe and budget-friendly option.
+For longer trips, domestic airlines are a safe and affordable choice.

 Money Safety